 - General questions.

 The interview will start with a few general questions.
 These questions will be introductory rather than detailed and focused on the purpose of your visa.
 The interviewing officer will try to understand whether you know why you are going to the USA and how long you plan to stay there.
 They would also likely ask you whether you know anyone in the USA or if your family will join you later.
-An attorney in Dallas can help with these questions.
+An inbound US visa lawyer los angeles ca can help with these questions.

 - Who is your employer?